MaxRayskiy/GPS_Tracker/README.md

-## Current progress: receiving and parsing GPS data, starting GPRS module(see gprs_init branch).
+## Current progress:
+Receiving and parsing GPS data, starting GPRS module and sending last state to server(see gprs_init branch).
-## Now working on: establish TCP connection with server.
+## Now working on:
+Error handling.

 ## Hardware used in the project: